CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 The Rules Archive provides the original published text without modification from errata or official clarifications.
 However, they do have corrections to minor typographical, grammatical, clerical, and typesetting issues in the original text.
 Such corrections are not annotated.
 Anything in the original text that goes beyond a minor issue is left unaltered and described in these annotations.

 [^faceup]: The rules on Playing a New Site Card state: "If you wish to move a company to a site that is face down on the table (for another company), tell your opponent which site the company is moving to.
 If you wish to move a company to a site that is face up on the table (_because another company is also moving there_), tell your opponent the company is moving to a face up site."
 There appears to be a clerical error.
 A site card that is in play "because another company is also moving there" would be face down, not face up.
 This rule in _The Balrog_ Rules Summary has an addition compared to the _Challenge Deck_ Rules Summary: it adds "(for another company)" to the first sentence.
 It appears that this issue was noticed and the author was told to correct it but the author did not recognize the issue.
 As noted in the annotation to the _Challenge Deck_ Rules Summary, there appears to have been an issue with summarizing the rules for "Moving Companies to the Same Non-Darkhaven Site" from pages 60 and 61 of MELE.
 In MELE it is clear that player can "state that their new site card is already in play (the current site card for the non-moving company)" when they moving a company to a face up site to _join_ the company already there (not "because another company is also moving there").
 The parenthetical statements should be swapped as follows: "If you wish to move a company to a site that is face down on the table (because another company is also moving there), tell your opponent which site the company is moving to.
 If you wish to move a company to a site that is face up on the table (for another company), tell your opponent the company is moving to a face up site."
+[^modecard]: The requirement that Ringwraith characters be in a "mode" to move to a non-Darkhaven site is missing in _The Balrog_ Rules Summary.